David Carrington, Trustee

 Rebwar Saed was born in 1962 in Suleymania in what is now the Kurdistan Region of Iraq.
 Following the Anfal campaigns, Rebwar came to Europe where he formed the ‘Shower of Birds’ Association which led to the formation of the Modern Art Museum / Contemporary Arts Museum in Suleymania, Kurdistan.

 Rebwar studied for his BA and MA in Fine Art at Middlesex University, and obtained a Phd for his work analysing Kurdish Political and Cultural Identity from Middlesex in 2013.
-His research project is about his artistic practice in ceramics and his efforts to build the Modern Art Museum.
+His research project is about his artistic practice in ceramics and his efforts to build the Modern Art Museum in Suleymania.
 His work is influenced by the political struggle in Kurdistan, and his time as an artist in exile until he returned to Kurdistan in 2004.

 Vian Rahman, Trustee

 Vian has a background in government public relations and finance.
 She has a Masters in International Relations and Diplomacy from the School of Oriental and African Studies, University of London.
 Vian worked in finance in London and Tokyo for ten years, and subsequently was the Director of Communications at the Kurdistan Regional Government (KRG) Representation in London for six years.
 She now resides in Erbil, the capital of the Kurdistan Region in Iraq, and continues to work for the KRG.